deb-intel/GramineTest/Documentation/prerequisites.rst

 Gramine with SGX support has the following requirements:

-- The FSGSBASE feature of recent processors must be enabled in the Linux kernel
-- The Intel SGX driver must be built in the Linux kernel
+- Linux kernel version at least 5.11 (with SGX driver enabled);
-- Intel SGX SDK/PSW and (optionally) Intel DCAP must be installed
+- Intel SGX PSW and (optionally) Intel DCAP must be installed and configured.

 If your system doesn't meet these requirements, please refer to the :doc:`devel/building` section for instructions on how to install these requirements.